Code-Institute-Submissions/battleofnagashino/readme.md

 https://kermetically.github.io/battleofnagashino/index.html

-The Battle of Nagashino is a site where you can learn about the events of the battle in 1573 and the key people involved
+The Battle of Nagashino is a site where you can learn about the events of the battle in 1573 and the key people involved.

 ## Features